dave-yang/krystal-docs/Components/Database.md

     \Krystal\Db\Sql\Db::from($table = null)

-This method specific a source to be used.
-It most cases that would be a table, but sometimes you might want to use several tables when bulding `UNION` queries.
+This method specifies a source to be selected from.
+It most cases that is a table name, but sometimes you might want to use several tables when building `UNION` queries when building complex queries.
 This method is usually gets called right after `select()`, like this:

     $this->db->select('*')
              ->from('some_table')